This page may contain affiliate links.

 Recommendation

 The Grayl GeoPress is a bottle-based water filter and purifier that’s ideal for removing bacteria, viruses, and protozoa from backcountry or international water sources.
-Weighing 15.9 ounces dry, it’s too low volume for general purpose backpacking where you probably want to process several liters of water at a time (since it can only purify 24 ounces at once).
-Instead, I’ve found it to be a great water treatment solution for outdoor recreational activities like day hiking or fishing where there’s plenty of water around so you don’t have to carry any and you can drink when you’re thirsty.
-The GeoPress is also simple enough for anyone to use casually without a lot of training, making it a valuable general-purpose solution for all the members of your family.
+Weighing 15.9 ounces dry, it’s too low volume for general-purpose backpacking, where you probably want to process several liters of water at a time (since it can only purify 24 ounces at once).
+Instead, I’ve found it to be a great water treatment solution for outdoor recreational activities like day hiking or fishing, where there’s plenty of water around, so you don’t have to carry any, and you can drink when you’re thirsty.
+The GeoPress is also simple enough for anyone to use casually without a lot of training, making it a valuable general-purpose solution for all your family members.

 freeze/thaw cycles.
 Protect your GEOPRESS in freezing temperatures by keeping it full of water and insulate in a jacket or sleeping bag.